 While Manitoba has not passed legislation, it has adopted a policy that "conversion therapy can have no place in the province's public health care system."
-61 In other provinces and territories where there is currently no legislation in place, some municipalities (whose powers are delegated to them by the province) have introduced bylaws prohibiting businesses from offering, advertising and/or receiving remuneration for providing conversion therapy.
-For example, Vancouver, British Columbia, has passed By-Law No. 12147, entitled A By-law to Amend Business Prohibition By-law No. 5156 Regarding Conversion therapy, which prohibits businesses in the city from "[c]harging a fee for any services that seek to change the sexual orientation or gender identity of any person."
-62 Other municipalities have enacted broader bylaws.
-For example, Edmonton's Bylaw 19061 prohibits businesses from providing conversion therapy, whether or not they receive remuneration from providing such therapy.
-63 That bylaw also defines businesses broadly to include associations of persons, as well as for-profit and not-for-profit organizations.
-64
+In other provinces and territories where there is currently no legislation in place, some municipalities (whose powers are delegated to them by the province) have introduced bylaws prohibiting businesses from offering, advertising or receiving remuneration for providing conversion therapy.
+For example, Vancouver, British Columbia, has passed By-law No. 12147, A By-law to Amend Business Prohibition By-law No. 5156 Regarding Conversion therapy, which prohibits businesses in the city from "[c]harging a fee for any services that seek to change the sexual orientation or gender identity of any person."
+Other municipalities have enacted broader bylaws.

+For example, Edmonton's Bylaw 19061 prohibits businesses from providing conversion therapy, regardless of whether they receive remuneration from providing such therapy.
+That bylaw also defines businesses broadly to include associations of persons, as well as for-profit and not-for-profit organizations.